 Our world is divided by political, racial, and socioeconomic boundaries, and loneliness is recognized as public health epidemic (Murthy 2018).
 Dhruv Khullar (2016), a resident at Mass General Hospital, affirms current research and says that “Human connection lies at the heart of human well-being.”

 People around the world love music, regardless of their heritage.
 When one person shares a song from a personal story, another person may hear the song, discover similarities in experiences and emotions, and feel a human connection.

 Documentary Songwriters believe that stories and music have a redemptive power that, when combined together in songs, provide a voice for transcending boundaries and for creating bonds.
 These voices, the voices of individuals, are the fabric of our villages and cities; they hold our past, our present, and our future.
 When they are silent, we all lose.
 Such is scope of the work ahead.

-To help people create songs from their spoken words and to make these songs available to all who might hear them and feel less alone.
+To help people create songs from their spoken words and to make these songs available to all who might feel less alone.

 Documentary Songwriters is a non-profit 501(c)(3) corporation.